Connect with others who understand.

 Dermoscopy

 Dermatologists use a test called dermoscopy to look closely at the skin.
-This method has been traditionally used to diagnose types of skin cancer such as melanoma.
-However, doctors now know that it is also useful for diagnosing other skin conditions such as PN.
-Dermoscopy is noninvasive, meaning that it doesn’t break the skin.
+This method has been traditionally used to diagnose types of skin cancer.
+However, it’s also useful for diagnosing other skin conditions such as PN.
+Dermoscopy is noninvasive, meaning it doesn’t break the skin.
 This lowers the risk of infection and PN flares.

 • Pigmentation (how light or dark the skin is)

-• How much keratin (a protein found naturally in the skin) is present, which can indicate PN
+• Amount of keratin (a protein found naturally in the skin)

 • The symmetry of the nodules or lesions

-• The blood vessels in the skin (vascularization)
+• Vascularization (the blood vessels in the skin)

 Skin Biopsy

 Another test used to diagnose PN is a skin biopsy.
-This is an invasive test in which your dermatologist removes a piece of skin so that they can look at it under a microscope.
-In suspected cases of PN, a skin biopsy takes a piece of thickened skin from a nodule or lesion to look for changes under the microscope.
+This is an invasive test.
+Your dermatologist removes a piece of skin so they can view it under a microscope.
+A skin biopsy can test a piece of thickened skin from a nodule or lesion that may be from PN.

 There are three types of skin biopsies: excisional biopsy, shave biopsy, and punch biopsy.
-Studies mainly use the punch biopsy to collect samples from the outer and inner layers of skin.
+A shave biopsy removes the top skin layers.
+Punch and excisional biopsies go deeper and may require stitches afterward.

-In people with PN, lesions tend to have more immune cells present, such as macrophages, mast cells, and neutrophils.
-These cells cause skin inflammation, which leads to itchiness, redness, and swelling.
+In people with PN, lesions tend to have more immune cells.
+Specifically, these include cells called macrophages, mast cells, and neutrophils.
+Immune cells cause skin inflammation, which leads to itchiness, discoloration, and swelling.

 PN lesions and nodules may also have more keratin.
-People with PN tend to have excess keratin (known as hyperkeratinization) because constant itching and scratching causes it to build up over time.
+People with PN tend to have hyperkeratinization (an excess of keratin).
+Constant itching and scratching make keratin build up over time.

 Blood Tests